amigavision/AmigaVision/cd32/ReadMe.txt

 The CD32 wasn't exactly a paragon of a console with incredible games, and was cut short by Commodore's unfortunate bankruptcy before it could really prove itself.
 However, if you are looking for a starting point, here are some games to check out:

 * **Fightin' Spirit** — Probably the best Street Fighter 2 clone on the Amiga.
-* **Disposable Hero** — Surprisingly good shoot'em-up.
 * **Chaos Engine** — True Amiga classic, two-player mode is especially fun.
 * **Beneath a Steel Sky** — Great point & click adventure in the Lucasfilm style with voice acting — does require a mouse, though.
 * **Super Stardust** — Enter `BZZZZZZZZZB` to jump straight to its iconic tunnel sequence.
 * **Worms — Director's Cut** — An Amiga exclusive, this legendary game series got its start here.
+* **Pinball Fantasies** — Move over, every 16-bit pinball game created!
+This is the one that set the standard.
-* **Fury of the Furries** — Surprisingly deep platform game.
+* **Fury of the Furries** — Great platform game.
 This game is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad.
 * **Banshee** — Great shoot'em-up, and the pixel art is next-level.
 * **Flink** — Did someone say pixel art?
 Gorgeous platformer.
+* **Disposable Hero** — Surprisingly good shoot'em-up.
 * **Naughty Ones** — Late-stage platformer made by one of the most influential Amiga demo groups.
-* **Pinball Fantasies** — Move over, every 16-bit pinball game created!
-This is the one that set the standard.
 * **Speedball 2** — Does not have the iconic music of the original Amiga version, but new voice-over and great ambient soundscapes makes this a great 2-player experience.
 * **Super Skidmarks** — Great overhead racer.
 If you loved RC Pro-AM on Nintendo, you will love this.
 * **Superfrog** — Every system needs a mascot platformer, right?
 This game is arguably the one for Amiga.
+Ignore Zool, play this instead.

 ## Fun Facts

 * We generate 1280 config files to ensure these CD32 games work on MiSTer.
-* We generate 7 different hard disk images to power these.
+* We generate 10 different hard disk images to power these.

 ## Games Where You Need to Select "Boot" to Start